Core Curriculum Overview

 • Choice and Flexibility

-• Ability to complete a minor in the Core
+• Ability to pursue a minor in the Core

 • One Learning Community (LC): Should be taken within the first two years of study